 Together we can help key policy makers at the federal and local levels better understand how their decisions on policy and legislation impact community oncology care.
-State and federal legislation can have a real impact on your bottom line and the financial viability of your organization, which is why it's so important that ACCC members bring their on-the-frontline perspectives to the legislative process.
+State and federal legislation can have a real impact on patient access to quality cancer care and the financial viability of your organization.
+This is why it's so important for ACCC and Oncology State Society members to offer their on-the-frontline perspectives to the legislative process.

 I appreciated all the energy around trying to move cancer to the forefront with people who can vote on policy.